 483. With these considerations, a possible package of measures for emissions related to production of processing tomato in the field could consist of:

 (a) Installation of more accurate irrigation systems compatible with the crop management.
-These can contribute to reducing total N losses from the field, including leaching and surface run-off (Principle 16);
+These can contribute to reducing total N losses from the field, including leaching and surface run-off (principle 16);

-(b) Adoption of better-controlled systems for water management (Principle 20).
+(b) Adoption of better-controlled systems for water management (principle 20).
 This also maximizes tomato growth and production, increasing plant uptake of N, which then helps to reduce total N losses (especially N leaching);

 (c) Recognizing the different watering needs of tomato plants over the growing cycle according to the actual conditions as they develop.
 This requires variable irrigation flow and N addition by fertigation to match crop needs, based on updatable calculation of crop needs.
 This can also lead to water savings, as well as savings in N and other nutrient inputs.
 This measure may be supported by computer estimates, updated in real time based on meteorological data and monitoring of crop-growth indicators;